Ahasanul-Rahat/Project-I---Sales-Analysis/README.md

 ## 3. Data Analysis & Findings
  The following SQL queries were developed to answer specific business questions:

-### 1.Write a SQL query to retrieve all columns for sales made on '2022-11-05:
+1. Write a SQL query to retrieve all columns for sales made on '2022-11-05:
 ```
 SELECT *
 FROM retail_sales